erik-smit/oohhh-what-does-this-automotive_diagnostic_plug-doooo-no-deedee-nooooo/reference/OBDLink/README.md

         * BUG: UART inactivity sleep timer was not being reset if only CRs were being received
         * BUG: UART Rx could lock up or start receiving corrupted data
         * BUG: UART Tx could lock up or transmit corrupted data due to silicon erratum and race conditions
-        * BUG: Unable to communicate on UART if 3 PIMs were installed
         * BUG: Under certain circumstances J1850 Bus+ could go active when not actively transmitting
         * BUG: Under some rare circumstances, false feedback errors were detected during ISO 5-baud init
         * BUG: Waiting for CAN responses was not cancellable via UART character